 Eyes Down, Look in – Bingo Is Back

-On the surface, there really isn’t too much to a game of bingo and 10 years or so ago, it seemed that the game was dwindling.
-However, bingo is back in a big way and there’s a new breed of young card-dabbers getting in on the action.
-The games pitfalls are also its strengths – the simplicity of bingo allows for plenty of social interaction and as a game in which everyone can participate and win, even the less skilled participants feel that they’re getting a fair shake.
+On the surface, there really isn’t too much to a game of bingo, and ten years or so ago, it seemed that the game was dwindling.
+However, bingo is back in a big way, and there’s a new breed of young card-dabbers getting in on the action.
+The game’s pitfalls are also its strengths – the simplicity of bingo allows for plenty of social interaction.
+As a game in which everyone can participate and win, even the less skilled participants feel that they’re getting a fair shake.
 Innovative new ventures such as Bongo Bingo have allowed the game to enter the modern age, reversing its “terminal decline”, and new technology such as bingo-slot hybrid machines have added the bells and whistles needed to facilitate this.
-It’s a revolution that the online world has tuned into, as well.
-Various online providers are regularly offering numerous bonuses and offers to tempt players online and as a result, online bingo continues to soar in popularity across all demographics.
+It’s a revolution that the online world has turned into, as well.
+Various online providers are regularly offering numerous bonuses and offers to tempt players online, and as a result, online bingo continues to soar in popularity across all demographics.

 Anyone for the Arcade?

 Those of a certain age will remember the arcades with great fondness.
 Back when games consoles were nothing more than a pipe dream, the arcade was the only place to get your gaming fix.
-Thanks to the rise of gaming and eSports bars, arcade games are enjoying new found popularity.
+Thanks to the rise of gaming and eSports bars, arcade games enjoy newfound popularity.
 While the US has its fair share of such bars (Player 1 in Orlando, with its vast range of available gaming systems, springs to mind), countries such as China and Japan are also getting in on the act with 1980’s themed cafes.
 Ultimately, these bars and cafes are great ways for like-minded people to connect and reminisce about the halcyon days of arcade gaming.
-Advances in technology have also meant that old machines have been given new leases of life.
+Technological advances have also meant that old machines have been given new life leases.
 In their reconditioned states, they’re once again ready to have their buttons bashed in.

 Should We Be Surprised?

-The concept of history repeating itself coupled with fads coming back around again means that we probably should have seen this coming.
+The concept of history repeating itself and fads coming back around again means that we probably should have seen this coming.
 However, with the current generation more dependent on technology than any other in history, many feared that more traditional games would be lost forever.
-Thankfully, this isn’t the case and the repercussions of this will be felt well beyond the gaming world.
+Thankfully, this isn’t the case, and the repercussions of this will be felt well beyond the gaming world.
 With face-to-face interaction and communication seemingly a thing of the past, it is hoped that the board game and bingo renaissance will encourage people to interact and reconnect with one another.
-With that being said, it’s time to dust down your copy of Jenga or Cluedo and invite your loved ones over for some family-friendly fun.
+That said, it’s time to dust down your copy of Jenga or Cluedo and invite your loved ones over for some family-friendly fun.